Pranjal-dew/CP/README.md

 # Competative-Programming
-Here, I will upload some CP codes and Cracking the Coding Interview codes
+Here, I will upload daily CP codes and Cracking the Coding Interview codes

 Chapter <i> will be from Cracking The Coding Interview